truenas/middleware/docs/userguide/index.rst

 * `Sick Beard <http://sickbeard.com/>`_

 * `Transmission <http://www.transmissionbt.com/>`_

-**NOTE:** only a small sub-set of these PBIs are available for 32-bit systems as most applications are 64-bit.

 While the FreeNAS® Plugins system makes it easy to install a PBI, it is still up to you to know how to configure and use the installed application.
 When in doubt, refer to the documentation for that application.